x676f64/secureum-mind_map/Ethereum 101/Contract Creation.md

 A contract creation transaction contains a data payload with the compiled bytecode to create the contract.

-An optional ether amount in the value field will create the new contract with a starting balance.
+An optional ether amount in the [[Value]] field will create the new contract with a starting balance.

 ---
 ## Slide Text